Things You Should Have Done

-Things You Should Have Done is a British television sitcom created and written by Lucia Keskin, first broadcast on BBC Three and available on BBC iPlayer from 29 February 2024.
-It stars Keskin as a 'stay-at-home-daughter' who is left to fend for herself after her parents unexpectedly die.
+Things You Should Have Done is a British television sitcom created and written by Lucia Keskin, first broadcast on BBC Three and also on BBC iPlayer from 29 February 2024.
+It stars Keskin as a 'stay-at-home-daughter' who is left to fend for herself after her parents unexpectedly die, however it quickly becomes apparent she is completely unable to live independently or care for herself.